Magister0-0Ludi/RomRaider-Pi/README.md

 # RomRaider-Pi
 Place for me to store stuff for the romraider pi project
+## RomRaider
 The project is currently based on a raspberry pi running the current raspberry pi 32bit os.
-For romraider to be able to run, a 32bit jdk must be installed. sudo apt install default-jdk
+For romraider to be able to run, a 32bit jdk must be installed.
+'sudo apt install default-jdk'
 Once this is done, romraider zip for linux should be downloaded and extracted.
-Once extracted java -jar RomRaider.jar should be run.
+Once extracted 'java -jar RomRaider.jar' should be run.
 This should open romraider.
 Once this is done, the run script can be editied to run romraider logger fullscreen.
 This should allow romraider to open directly to the logger.
+## Tactrix
 To enable romraider to use a tactrix cable allowing it to be used for this project, one must install an open source linux driver.
 These can be found here: https://github.com/dschultzca/j2534.
 Special note about this, the current